5 Critical KPIs That Make or Break Supply Chain Strategies

 The message to manufacturers, vendors, suppliers, distributors, and logistics and transportation partners is clear: Deliver products on time or be penalized until you can.
-Brands are quickly discovering how imperative agility is – the agility to shift their resources and often their priorities – to keep up with the demands of Amazon and others.
+Brands are quickly discovering how imperative agility is – the agility to shift their resources and often their priorities – to keep up with the demands of Amazon KPIs and others.

 And thus, things like e-commerce, online marketplaces, omnichannel, unified commerce, and perhaps most importantly, higher customer expectations, are dramatically reshaping how retail supply chains operate.
 Keeping up with these trends, however, often requires multiple, disparate technologies – applications, connection protocols, transactional standards, etc.

 So, how can suppliers agilely improve delivery performance and keep up with their fast-moving, rapidly evolving mega-retail partners?
 It’s not just deploying new technology; it’s comprehensively supporting a complex network of technology with highly flexible integration and rapidly adaptive systems to optimize business processes, which drive key performance indicators (KPIs).

 KPI success, then, requires a modern technology approach, one that enables multi-enterprise supply chain integration as well as cloud and application integration.
 It requires reliable and accurate data, as well as end-to-end process automation.
 It requires ecosystem integration.

 Here’s a look at some supply chain KPIs that every organization must embrace to meet a higher standard of business and how ecosystem integration technology will help you get there.

 5 Top KPIs for Supply Chain Management and Logistics